What is a Utah Federal Maritime Commission Bond?

 - Provide a list that contains each member of the group, the corresponding surety bond, and that claims will be permitted for each.

-- Notify the Commission and provide documentation of its desire to participate
+- Notify and document its desire to participate to the Commission.

-- Provide a copy of the financial responsibility coverage to the Commission.
+- To the Commission, submit a copy of the financial responsibility coverage.

 An additional $21,000 should be added to the bond amount for Optional Rider for Additional NVOCC Financial Responsibility.